 Lobster and butter.
 Think this godsend of a culinary match can’t get better?
 We put chorizo in the butter, baby.
 You’ll probably want to make extra and slather it on everything.
-It’s that good.
+Grilled lobster with chorizo-lime butter is that good.
 Get crackin’.

-Prepare a fire for medium heat (medium-high for gas grill).
+Prepare a fire for medium heat (medium-high for a gas grill).

 To dispatch the lobster, cover the body and claws with a kitchen towel.
 Take the tip of a very sharp knife and position it at the base of the head where it meets the body.
 Quickly pierce the head and make a small slit in the head moving towards the tail.
 It’s OK to be empathetic, but the lobster is gone now, so don’t feel too bad, even if it continues to twitch a little.
 Remove the claws from the body and remove the protective rubber bands.
 Insert the knife into the slit again and Push knife all the way down, cracking the tail in half.
 Then split the head in half.